Tucson, AZ

 It is my goal to use my diverse background and unique perspective to create things that inspire, that teach and provoke thought, to make artifacts and installations which spark conversation and evoke emotions and hopefully, possibly, provide catalyst for change.

 So take your time.
-Look around.
+Look around, here or on my Patreon page (it’s free to join).
+You can also follow me on other platforms.
 I hope you find something that leaves you with inspiration, delight, or a new perspective.

 And if you believe that I’ve been successful in my goal, feel free to let me know.